jsdoc2md/jsdoc-to-markdown/example/options/formatting options/example-lang/readme.md

     "name": "five",
     "scope": "global",
     "kind": "function",
-    "description": "A simple example using the '@lang sub-tag to specify language", "examples": [
+    "description": "A simple example using `@example @lang hbs` to specify handlebars as the language", "examples": [
       "@lang hbs\nhello {{name}}, welcome to {{country}}."
     ],